bukiro/PECS/README.md

 # Running PECS

 The simple way is to download the latest [release](https://github.com/bukiro/PECS/releases/latest), unpack it and just run pecs.exe or pecs on Windows or Linux.
 This will start an HTTP server that people can visit in their browser.
 If you have SSL certificate files, you can run the server in HTTPS as well.
+You can optionally protect your instance with a password.

 Remember to open and/or forward your firewall ports.
 If everyone is running their own instance, and you want to cast spells on your party members or look at their character sheets, you also need to run a MongoDB database, and each instance needs to be configured to connect to that same database using the config.json file.

 # Running PECS in Node.js

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
 If you run it in Node.js directly for some reason, it does not serve a database for your characters or an effect exchange service for play.
 In that case, you need to configure a database connection in `src/assets/config.json` in order to save characters and exchange effects (see `src/assets/config.json.example` for an example).
 The database connection needs to be able to handle certain web queries - see `Database.md` for details, or just go ahead and use [my PECS Data Service](https://github.com/bukiro/PECS-Data-Service).
 The service is available as a Windows and Linux executable.
+PECS 1.0.10 requires at least version 1.0.4 of the service.

 With the releases available, you only need to run PECS in Node.js if you want to test development or don't trust my executables.
 The executables were compiled with [nexe](https://github.com/nexe/nexe) from the .js file in the same package.